 Key takeaways

-• The Fed’s median projections call for 0.50% of rate cuts in 2025, which generally aligns with interest rate market pricing.
+• The Fed’s median projections call for 0.50% of rate cuts in 2025, which generally aligns with bond market pricing.

-Chart shows the market’s expectation for interest rates through 2029 compared to Fed guidance.
+Chart shows the market’s expectation for interest rates from January 2025 through January 2030 compared to Fed guidance.

 Monetary policy, defined as central bank target interest rates, remains restrictive in most geographies around the globe.
-However, policy has begun easing, as central bank rate cuts exceeded hikes starting in the fourth quarter of 2023 as inflation began trending lower.
-Investors anticipate 2025 rate cuts from other major central banks in addition to the Fed, including the Bank of England, European Central Bank, Bank of Canada, and the Reserve Bank of Australia.
+However, policy has been easing overall, with central bank rate cuts exceeding hikes starting in the fourth quarter of 2023 and continuing through the current quarter.
+Several other major central banks in addition to the Fed have already or are expected to cut rates this year, including the Bank of England, European Central Bank, Bank of Canada and the Reserve Bank of Australia.

 View PDF version